 by ANIS HAZIM / pic credit: ANNUAL REPORT

-The firm is projected to generate gross profit margins of between 30% and 40% from telecommunications-related projects.
+HB GLOBAL Ltd is projected to generate gross profit margins of between 30% and 40% from telecommunications-related projects.

-Rakuten Trade Research VP Thong Pak Leng wrote in a report that HB Global’s revenue could grow by 134% and 229% to RM139.8 million and RM459.8 million for financial year 2021 (FY21) and FY22, respectively, as the group is tapping the telecommunication business.
+Rakuten Trade Research VP Thong Pak Leng wrote in a report that HB Global’s revenue could grow by 134% and 229% to RM139.8 million and RM459.8 million for the financial year 2021 (FY21) and FY22, respectively, as the group is tapping the telecommunication business.

-“We forecast the company to make net earnings of RM10.6 million in FY21 and RM39.2 million for FY22 and arrive at a target price of 76 sen based on 15 times fully diluted FY22 earnings per share,” Thong noted in the report recently.
+“We forecast the company to make net earnings of RM10.6 million in FY21 and RM39.2 million for FY22 and arrive at a target price of 76 sen based on 15 times fully diluted FY22 earnings per share,” Thong noted in the report yesterday.